Beirut Stock Exchange: History

+In 2017 the Lebanese Council of Ministers issued a decree to privatize the BSE.
+The Cabinet approved in September 2017 a decree to establish the Beirut Stock Exchange SAL (BSE SAL) as a joint-stock company to replace the BSE.

 Hours

 The exchange has pre-trading sessions from 09:00am to 09:30am and normal trading sessions from 09:30am to 12.30pm on all days of the week except Saturdays, Sundays and holidays declared by the Exchange in advance.

 List

 The following companies are listed on the BSE: